Tigermed Advances Clinical Data Management with Veeva Vault EDC

 Modern EDC streamlines key processes to accelerate study builds and make mid-study amendments with no downtime

-SHANGHAI, May 30, 2024 /PRNewswire/ -- Veeva Systems (NYSE: VEEV), the global leader in cloud solutions for the life sciences industry, today announced that Hangzhou Tigermed Consulting Co., Ltd. ("Tigermed") has selected Veeva Vault EDC as its technology foundation for modern electronic data capture (EDC).
+PLEASANTON, Calif., June 6, 2024 /PRNewswire/ -- Veeva Systems (NYSE: VEEV) today announced that Hangzhou Tigermed Consulting Co., Ltd. ("Tigermed") has selected Veeva Vault EDC as its technology foundation for modern electronic data capture (EDC).
 With Vault EDC, Tigermed can simplify complex data management for faster study builds and mid-study amendments with zero downtime.
 The improvements can significantly advance Tigermed's clinical data management for the benefit of its customers and the industry.

 Tigermed is a leading provider of integrated research and development solutions for the biopharmaceutical and medical device industry.
 As EDC plays an important role in today's clinical trials, Tigermed's adoption of Vault EDC will help manage the increasing complexity of trials more efficiently while improving data quality and study execution.